CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/sd-pythonlibs.md

 as SD Desktop virtual machines don't have internet connection, you can't run `pip install` command in the way it is normally used.

-**If you plan to use a complex python environment in SD Desktop, the best solution is to build an Apptainer container that includes all the Python libraries you need, and import that container to SD Desktop**.
+**If you plan to use a complex python environment in SD Desktop, the best solution is to build an Apptainer container that includes all the Python libraries you need, and import the container to SD Desktop**.

 However, if you need to add just few missing libraries, you could create a Python virtual environment to add the missing libraries.
-This tutorial demonstrates two ways that to import and install missing Python libraries to the existing Python environment in SD desktop.
+This tutorial demonstrates two ways to add missing Python libraries to the existing Python environment in SD desktop.
 As an example Python library we use [SciKit-Optimize library](https://scikit-optimize.github.io).

 ## Option 1: add-python-lib tool

-Add-python-lib is a help tool tha can be used to add python libraries to a Python virtual environment in a SD Desktop virtual machine.
+_Add-python-lib_ is a help tool tha can be used to add python libraries to a Python virtual environment in a SD Desktop virtual machine.
 This tool can be added to your virtual machine with the [SD Sotware installer tool](./sd-software-installer.md).